 - Non-abrasive foam or cloth

 The above mixture is for the hull and walls.
-If you’re cleaning windows or other non-metal surfaces, use ¾ tablespoon of vinegar with a quart of water.
+If cleaning windows or other non-metal surfaces, use ¾ tablespoon of vinegar with a quart of water.

-Cleaning an Aluminum Boat With Vinegar: Step by Step Process
+Cleaning an Aluminum Boat With Vinegar: Step-by-Step Process

 It would help if you took everything step-by-step.
 Here’s how to go about it:

-Inspect Your Boat
+1. Inspect Your Boat

 When you’re inspecting your boat, be observant of the tiniest details.
 They might point to a bigger problem.